grow-assistant/sales-assistant/codebase_export.md

 def xai_news_search(club_name: str) -> str:
     """
-    Checks if a club is in the news with caching
+    Checks if a club is in the news (with caching).
     """
     if not club_name.strip():
         return ""

     # Check cache first
     if club_name in _news_cache:
         if DEBUG_MODE: